Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day1/README.md

 # What did I do?

-The first day, I completed-
+The First day, I Completed-

 Play Screen:

-* User's control on the spaceship
+* User's Control on the Spaceship
 * Current Chapter Display
 * Background Stars